mxmzhang/mail-bites/README.md

 npm test
 ```

+## Future Work
+- Adapt for Outlook and other email services
+- Add automatic send email features
+- Directly add to google calendar for meetings and events
+- Give an estimate time for how long to read the unread emails
 ## Privacy Notice

 Mail Bites processes your Gmail data locally within the extension.
 No email data is sent to external servers.
 The extension uses OAuth 2.0 to authenticate with Gmail, giving you control over what data you share and the ability to revoke access at any time through your Google Account settings.

 ## License